 Extended surface fins

-Extended surface fins can be integrated into shell and tube designs to improve efficiency, make the product more compact or make it more economical.
+Extended surface fins can be integrated into shell and tube designs to improve efficiency and make the product more compact and/or more economical.
 They increase the surface area of the exterior side of the tube to enhance the balance of the heat transfer coefficients.

 Find out more about enhanced heat exchangers with extended fins.

 One of the most important equations the describes the function of a shell and tube heat exchanger is:

 - Q is the rate of heat transfer.